Livingston College

-From 1969 to 2007 Livingston College was one of the residential colleges that comprised Rutgers, The State University of New Jersey's undergraduate liberal arts programs.
+Livingston College was one of the residential colleges that comprised Rutgers, The State University of New Jersey's undergraduate liberal arts programs from 1969 to 2007.
 It was located on Livingston Campus (originally Kilmer) in Piscataway, New Jersey.
-In the Fall of 2007 the New Brunswick-area liberal arts undergraduate colleges, including Livingston College, merged into one School of Arts and Sciences of Rutgers University.
+In the fall of 2007 the New Brunswick-area liberal arts undergraduate colleges, including Livingston College, merged into one School of Arts and Sciences of Rutgers University.

 History

 Named after William Livingston, the first post-colonial governor of New Jersey, Livingston College opened in 1969 as the first coeducational, residential, liberal arts college at the New Brunswick-Piscataway campuses of Rutgers, The State University of New Jersey.
 (The college's official founding date of 1965, seen in its "Strength Through Diversity" logo, reflects when Rutgers committed to opening the college, which occurred four years later.)

-The University states: "Livingston embodied the spirit of social responsibility and cultural awareness demanded by students of the time."
-The College was created in response to the socio-political changes in the United States during the 1960s, including addressing the needs of African-American and Puerto Rican students as well as of non-traditional white students that well not well served by Rutgers College and Douglass College.
-It was seen as a "safe" experimental college because it was part of a 200-year-old university.
+The university states: "Livingston embodied the spirit of social responsibility and cultural awareness demanded by students of the time."
+The college was created in response to socio-political changes in the United States during the 1960s, including addressing the needs of African-American, Puerto Rican and non-traditional white students whose needs were not met by Rutgers College and Douglass College.
+It was seen as a "safe" experimental college due to being part of a 200-year-old university.
 Livingston College established several academic departments at Rutgers University including Journalism, and Urban Studies and Planning.

 Like the other former liberal arts colleges—Douglass College, Rutgers College, University College (Rutgers University), and the liberal arts facet of Cook College—Livingston College maintained requirements for admission, good standing, and graduation distinct from the other colleges.
 In 1982 Rutgers merged the faculties from these various colleges into a new Faculty of Arts and Sciences.
-By the turn of the century, many in the University's community questioned whether these multiple colleges and their disparate academic requirements had become redundant and inefficient.
+By the turn of the century, many in the university's community questioned whether these multiple colleges and their disparate academic requirements had become redundant and inefficient.
 Livingston College ceased to exist with a 2007 merger which created the School of Arts and Sciences, but students who had enrolled prior to the merger still earned Livingston College degrees until the college's final graduation ceremony in May 2010.